Drug and Alcohol Rehab Northumberland

 Post Detox Therapies

-Once you have completed your detox stage in alcohol and drug rehab, you will then move on to therapy services.
-You will be offered a range of techniques that are suited to your specific circumstances.
-Some of the most common techniques include cognitive behavioural therapy, group therapy, family therapy and alternative therapies.
+Once you have completed your detox stage in alcohol and drug rehab, you will then move on to a tailored treatment programme, which will be entirely personalised depending on your needs and circumstances.

 How Does a Drug or Alcohol Addiction Start?

-Many young people will experiment with drugs from a young age, usually due to curiosity.
-For most of these people it will stay as just an experiment, however, for some people it can spiral out of control and become a life-ruining addiction.
+Many people will experiment with drugs from a young age, usually due to curiosity.
+For most of these people, it will stay as just an experiment.
+However, for some people, it can spiral out of control and become a life-ruining addiction.

-Some people are more likely than others to fall into the traps of addiction.
-There are a few risk factors that can increase a person’s likelihood of developing an addiction.
-For example, genetics can play a part in your likelihood of developing an addiction.
-Addictions can run in families and many children of current or previous addicts will also become addicts themselves due to their brains working in similar ways to their parents.
+Unfortunately, some people can be more likely than others to develop an addiction, and there are also various other risk factors that can increase a person’s likelihood of developing an addiction.
+For example, genetics can affect your likelihood of developing an addiction.
+Addictions can run in families, and many children of current or previous addicts will also become addicts themselves due to their brains working in similar ways to their parents.

-A person’s age my also affect the possibility of them becoming an addict.
-If you try drugs at a young age when the brain is not yet fully developed, you may cause permanent damage to the brain which then leads to long-term addiction.
+A person’s age may also affect the possibility of becoming an addict.
+If you experiment with taking drugs or consuming alcohol from a young age when the brain is not yet fully developed, there is a higher possibility of causing permanent damage to the brain, leading to the potential of battling long-term addiction.